 To create Product Managers of the future, India needs more industry partnerships and collaborations between schools, colleges and higher education institutes, to instill innovation and a product mindset in the psyche of aspiring candidates.
 India needs more Product Managers for a stronger home-grown tech ecosystem and a brighter future.

-This article is part of The Product Folks And Inc42’s ‘The Product Summit’ — India’s First And Largest Virtual Product Conference, supported by Amplitude and AWS is scheduled for 10th October 2020.
+This article is part of The Product Folks And Inc42’s ‘The Product Summit’ — India’s First And Largest Virtual Product Conference, supported by Amplitude, AWS, Dell, and DigitalOcean, scheduled for 10th & 11th October 2020.
 Register Now!